X-Vine Models for Multivariate Extremes: Sampling from X-vine Pareto distributions

 Through equations~\eqref{eq:Vt2Y} and~\eqref{eq:Ut2Z}, the (inverted) multivariate Pareto distribution serves as a model for a random vector conditionally on the event that at least one variable takes a value far in the tail of its respective marginal distribution.
 The L-shaped support of the (inverted) multivariate Pareto distribution makes direct random sampling from it a little awkward.
-Lemma~2 in \citet{engelke2020graphical} provides an ingenious algorithm that reduces the task of simulating from a multivariate Pareto random vector $\bY$ to random sampling from the conditional distributions $\rbr{ \bY \mid Y_j > 1 }$ for every $j \in \dset$.
-Below, we will study the equivalent problem of simulating from the conditional distribution of $\rbr{ \IMP \mid \Imp_j < 1 }$ in case the tail copula density is an X-vine as in Definition~\ref{def:xvine}.
+Lemma~2 in \citet{engelke2020graphical} provides an ingenious algorithm that reduces the task of sampling a multivariate Pareto random vector $\bY$ to sampling the conditional distributions $\rbr{ \bY \mid Y_j > 1 }$ for every $j \in \dset$.
+Below, we study the equivalent problem of simulating from the conditional distribution of $\rbr{ \IMP \mid \Imp_j < 1 }$ for X-vine tail copula densities.

 We will do so by inverting the Rosenblatt transformation \citep{rosenblatt1952remarks}, applying conditional quantile functions with an increasing number of conditioning variables successively to independent uniform random variables.
 A judicious choice of the ordering of the variables permits to compute the required conditional quantile functions recursively in terms of the bivariate ingredients of the X-vine specification.
-This ordering is encoded in the permutation constructed in the next lemma.
+This \chng{\emph{sampling order} \citep{cooke2015sampling} is encoded by the permutation constructed in the next lemma.}